advanced-data-machines/web-template/README.md

 ### Create the AspNetCore Project

-_The following instructions will work both in Windows or a linux desktop but using the windows remove directory command where you would have to replace with the linux command_
+_The following instructions will work both in Windows, Mac or a linux desktop.
+This example uses the windows remove directory command, for other O/S use the appropriate command_

 Open a command prompt in the target directory and run the following: